lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
 {: #Fig-yang-schc title='Definition of a SCHC Context'}

-To access to a specific rule, rule-id and its specific length is used as a key.
+To access a specific rule in a set of rules, Rule ID and its associated length are used as a key.
 The rule is either
 a compression or a fragmentation rule.

 Each context can be identified though a version id.